srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 ## 🛠️ Troubleshooting

-- 401/403 on mutations: Check role headers and that DAB maps your roles correctly
+- 401/403 on mutations: Check role headers and that the GraphQL backend maps your roles correctly (legacy DAB mappings may be present)
 - GraphQL errors mentioning partition keys: Ensure required key fields (e.g., tenantId) are present in variables
 - Domain conflict in production: Verify reservation exists or clear stale reservation on tenant delete
 - Cosmos throttling (429): Review RU settings/auto‑scale and indexes; watch App Insights logs